radcli14/resume/index.md

 ## Objective

-I'm a software (mobile, web) developer with a background in mechanical engineering and over 10 years of experience in aerospace R&D.
+I'm a software (mobile, web, AR/VR) developer with a background in mechanical engineering and over 10 years of experience in aerospace R&D.
 My vision is to create applications that bridge the gap between physical hardware and digital simulation.
 Recent projects focus on creating AR-based human-machine interfacs, and using robotics simulation tools (URDF/MuJoCo) that enable professionals to visualize and test complex systems on mobile devices.
-I am seeking consulting, contracting, or freelance opportunities in an entrepreneurial or startup environment, where I can leverage my unique multidisciplinary skillsets in mechanical and software fields.
+I am seeking opportunities where I can leverage my unique multidisciplinary skillsets in mechanical and software fields.

 ## Education